HOW FENCE RULES WORK IN SOUTH CAROLINA

 Fence information can seem unclear because multiple systems may apply at the same time.

-Properties that appear similar may fall under different jurisdictions, zoning districts, or governing documents.
+Properties that appear similar may fall under different jurisdictions, zoning districts, overlay districts, historic districts, coastal rules, subdivision rules, or private governing documents.

 Municipal boundaries are not always obvious.
-One property may be regulated by a city while a nearby property is regulated by a county.
+One property may be regulated by a city or town while a nearby property is regulated by the county.

 Zoning classifications can vary within the same area.
-Fence height or placement limits may change based on zoning even when lot size and use appear similar.
+Fence height, placement, material, visibility, or permit requirements may change based on zoning district, lot position, frontage, corner-lot status, overlay district, or special development standards.

 Homeowners association coverage is another common source of variation.
 Some properties on the same street may be subject to HOA rules while others are not.

 Published information is not always synchronized.
-Ordinances, summaries, and online materials may be updated at different times and may not reflect the same version of the rules.
+Ordinances, permit guides, department webpages, government-published FAQs, adopted code libraries, and application forms may be updated at different times and may not reflect the same version of the rules.

 Different answers can reflect overlapping systems, changes over time, or differences in how a rule applies to a specific site.